Planning Survey And Evaluation Question And Answers

 Answer:

-• When surveys are repeated over time it give information about how oral health varies by geographic area, social class, race, or ethnic group
+• When surveys are repeated over time they give information about how oral health varies by geographic area, social class, race, or ethnic group

 Policy Development:

-• A survey can be used to establish oral health strategies & develop an oral health policy
+• A survey can be used to establish oral health strategies and develop an oral health policy

 Program Evaluation